 About Cape Fear Future

 CFF’s mission is to develop the region’s knowledge sector economy, to promote economic development, and to ensure the future prosperity of the region.
 Over the past few years, the world has witnessed the impact that the knowledge sector has had on recent economic growth through the development of new businesses, business models, and technological innovation.
 CFF will help the region keep stride with globalization and remain competitive with other cities vying for workers.
 To encourage economic development projects in the area, Cape Fear Future has created three task forces to improve education, promote entrepreneurship, and deliver community improvement projects that enhance the region’s quality of life.

-The Watson School of Education is the fourth largest producer of teachers at the undergraduate level in the state of North Carolina and has been rated "exemplary" by the State Board of Education.
+The Watson College of Education is the fourth largest producer of teachers at the undergraduate level in the state of North Carolina and has been rated "exemplary" by the State Board of Education.
 Only 7 out of 47 North Carolina teacher education programs received this honor.
-In 2006, the Watson School received the Christa McAuliffe Award for Excellence in Teacher Education from the American Association of State Colleges and Universities, which honors leadership and innovation in teacher education.
-WSE has excellent partnerships with businesses, school systems and community colleges in our region.
+In 2006, the Watson College received the Christa McAuliffe Award for Excellence in Teacher Education from the American Association of State Colleges and Universities, which honors leadership and innovation in teacher education.
+WCE has excellent partnerships with businesses, school systems and community colleges in our region.
 Visit the website for more information >